oleobal/processors/v16alpha.md

 (256 instructions).
 The data unit it addresses is filled with ones (`0xFF`) at initialization.
 You may also use `DLPR` to load data from the unit into a register, and `DSPR` to store data into the unit.
+Note that these instructions address the unit byte per byte, unlike `RCNT` !

 The stack addressed by `RSTA` is a memory unit of 256 bits, which is split in thirty-two 8-bits values.
 It can be addressed randomly, but